 - Starting on June 1, 2018, insurers must credential physicians and other providers within 90 days (and beginning in 2020, an average of 60 days).

 - Insurers and providers must eventually utilize the same database—ProviderSource—for credentialing, thereby streamlining the process.

 We pursued regulatory and collaborative approaches to increase the efficiency of prior authorization processes and create greater harmonization across payers.

-- With the WSMA’s continued advocacy, the state Office of the Insurance Commissioner (OIC) has begun rulemaking this year to regulate insurers’ prior authorization processes and has been receptive to WSMA comment and advocacy regarding increased transparency, requiring timely approval or denial of requests and other concerns.
+- With the WSMA’s continued advocacy, the state Office of the Insurance Commissioner (OIC) has finalized rulemaking to regulate insurers’ prior authorization processes and has been receptive to WSMA comment and advocacy regarding increased transparency, requiring timely approval or denial of requests and other concerns.

 - We also collaborated with commercial insurers to explore avenues to alleviate administrative burden and improve efficiencies, and convened a workgroup with insurers to explore innovative alternatives to traditional prior authorization through OneHealthPort.